wasakredit/developer-site/docs/quickstart-api.md

 ## Handling order status changes via pingbacks

-When calling the Creating Checkout operation, Wasa Kredit will also create an order.
+When calling the Create Checkout operation, Wasa Kredit will also create an order.
 When the order is created or when the order status is updated, you will receive a POST to the supplied `ping_url`, which contains the following body:

 ```json
 {